 Trump's not going to be removed by the Senate.

-And Donald Trump believes, and I know this to be true because he said it to me, that this whole impeachment will work to his benefit in the campaign next year, and may even lead to re-election, which is the best revenge on Schiff and Nadler, is it not?
+And Donald Trump believes, and I know this to be true because he said it to me, that this whole impeachment will work to his benefit in the campaign next year and may even lead to reelection, which is the best revenge on Schiff and Nadler, is it not?

-It would that will be in 335 days, and and you're right, it's not going well for the Democrats, which is why they're also trying to rush it.
+And you're right, it's not going well for the Democrats, which is why they're also trying to rush it.

 I mean, they've now put this on a clock.